FAQs about the Community

-- Glass & Plastic.
+- Glass & Plastic (Glass is Prohibited).
 Curbside recycling is the 1st & 3rd Wednesday of the month.
-Items for recycling are aluminum cans, metal food cans, glass containers (clear, green and brown), and plastic containers (#1, #2, #3, #4, #5, and #7).
+Items for recycling are aluminum cans, metal food cans, plastic containers (#1, #2, #3, #4, #5, and #7).
 You cannot use plastic bags.
 Use any container that you designate with a "Curb It Pasco" sticker on it facing the street.
 You can pick up the stickers in the CDD office, or contact Waste Connections of Florida (727-847-9100).

 - Newspapers & other paper products.
 Paper and cardboard is collected curbside along with your glass and plastic in Pasco County!
 All items can be mixed together in your own containers displaying a "Curb It Pasco" stiker.